cpc-lab-stocker/Holistic-matching-model/README.md

 ## Code Usage
 Run demo.m to simulate the error distribution, bias and SD for a typical orientation estimation task, with noisy test stimulus and noiseless probe stimulus.

+Run demo_noisyprobe.m to simulate the bias and SD for an orientation matching task, with noisy probe stimulus.